 The ways in which plants use glucose for making new molecules are complicated, and we'll discuss them more in an upcoming lesson.
-In essence, plants take the glucose they make and use enzymes to build bigger molecules such as fats, proteins, and carbohydrates.
+In essence, plants take the glucose they make and use enzymes (other helper molecules) to build bigger molecules such as fats, proteins, and carbohydrates.
 These molecules are the building blocks for the new cells and organelles of the plant.

-But how do you think plants release the energy of glucose to use it to do work?
+But how do you think plants release the energy stored in glucose to use it to do work?
 Plants combine glucose molecules with oxygen in a process called cellular respiration.
 Breaking down the molecules releases the stored energy and allows plants to use it for work at the cellular level.
 So to summarize, cellular respiration is the process by which cells change (transform) the chemical potential energy found in glucose into usable, motion energy and heat:

-MATTER Glucose + Oxygen → Carbon dioxide + Water

-ENERGY Chemical Potential Energy → Energy for plant functions + Heat
+MATTER Glucose + Oxygen → Carbon dioxide + Water ENERGY Chemical Potential Energy → Energy for plant functions + Heat

 Plants are not the only organisms that engage in cellular respiration.
 This process is identical to the way you, dogs, mushrooms, and bees (and many, many other living things) use food and oxygen for energy.
-So here's an explanation for how plants change the concentrations of CO2 inside the chambers.
+So here's an explanation for how plants change the concentrations of CO_2 inside the chambers.

 - In the dark, plant cells are getting energy for their functions through cellular respiration.
-They release the chemical potential energy stored in the bonds of glucose by combining it with oxygen to produce carbon dioxide. - In bright light plants are still using glucose for cellular respiration and releasing CO2, but they are making even more glucose than they are releasing through photosynthesis, and using CO2 to make the glucose.
+They release the chemical potential energy stored in the bonds of glucose by combining it with oxygen, resulting in the production of carbon dioxide. - In bright light plants are still using glucose for cellular respiration and releasing CO2, but, through photosynthesis, they are making even more glucose than they are using, and using CO2 to make the glucose.

-So that explains what is happening to gases.
+That explains what is happening to gases.
 Next we will study what happens to the mass of plants.